steveclarke/mcp-superthread-plus/README.md

 | `comment_update_reply` | Edit a reply                     |
 | `comment_delete_reply` | Delete a reply                   |

-**Note:** Comment tools support @mentions - you can ask the AI to mention team members by name in comments.
+**Note:** Comment tools support @mentions and HTML formatting.
+You can ask the AI to mention team members by name in comments and use HTML tags for rich formatting (headers, bold, italic, lists, links, etc.).

 #### Search